IBM/AutoMLPipeline.jl/docs/src/index.md

-To illustrate, a typical machine learning workflow that extracts numerical features (numf) for ICA (independent component analysis) and PCA (principal component analysis) transformations, respectively, concatentated with the hot-bit encoding (ohe) of categorical features (catf) of a given data for RF modeling can be expressed in AMLP as:
+To illustrate, a typical machine learning workflow that extracts numerical features (numf) for ICA (independent component analysis) and PCA (principal component analysis) transformations, respectively, concatenated with the hot-bit encoding (ohe) of categorical features (catf) of a given data for RF modeling can be expressed in AMLP as: